Prathamwin23/AWS_CDK_PROJECT/README.md

 🧠 Always check logs first when debugging

-🧩 Use --query and --output text for clean outputs
+📊 Use --query and --output text for clean outputs

 🚀 Every git push auto-triggers CI/CD

-⏳ ALB health checks take 2–3 minutes after new deployments
+⏳ ALB health checks take 2–3 minutes to stabilize

-🌐 Keep your ALB URL handy for quick tests
+🌐 Keep your ALB URL handy for quick testing

-🧰 Author
+👨‍💻 Author

-👨‍💻 Pratham Patel
+Pratham Patel
 AWS | DevOps | Python | Cloud Automation
 📍 LinkedIn
  • ✉️ pratham@example.com

-⭐ If you found this project useful, don’t forget to give it a star!
+⭐ If you found this project useful, please give it a star!